The Concept of Traditional knowledge and patent issues

 However, there are certain other ways like sui generis legislations for protecting the traditional knowledge.

 Misappropriation of TK in Turmeric Case

-- Use of turmeric in India: Turmeric is a tropical herb and used widely in India as a cosmetic agent and also used mostly in all dishes in India as a colouring agent.
-The turmeric powder has a deep yellow colour and a slight bitter taste when raw.
+– Use of turmeric in India: Turmeric is a tropical herb and used widely in India as a cosmetic agent and also used mostly in all dishes in India as a coloring agent.
+The turmeric powder has a deep yellow color and a slight bitter taste when raw.

 – Arguments by Indian scientists: The claim was supported by documentary evidence which was an old newspaper dated 1953 printed and published by Indian Medical Association, and there were also evidences produced which includes old and ancient texts in Sanskrit.

 – Judgement: In 1998 April, the judgement favored CSIR which was based on the argument that was proved with string documentary evidence that Turmeric was being in use by Indian people since ancient period of time.